HuseynHajiyev/HuseynHajiyev/README.md

 Rent-A-Car is better suited for desktop viewing.
 Both apps still in development.

-Please contact me on my <a href="https://www.linkedin.com/in/huseyn-hajiyev-akif/">LinkedIn</a>
+Please contact me on my <a href="https://www.linkedin.com/in/huseyn-hajiyev-akif/">LinkedIn</a> for more information

 CodeWars: